railwayapp/docs/src/docs/maturity/use-cases.md

 Included in our planned near-term work for databases on Railway are built in backups, additional database metrics, and SSH access into the running database.

-As mentioned before: we don't believe in vendor lock-in here at Railway, if your needs outpace us, consider other vendors like PlanetScale (for MySQL) or Cockroach (For Postgres).
+As mentioned before: we don't believe in vendor lock-in here at Railway, if your needs outpace us, consider other vendors like PlanetScale (for MySQL) or Cockroach (for Postgres).

 ### Metrics